-is a disjoint union of trees, and each tree has the same image under $\hat F$. \item Any $F$-contracted edge that does not lie on the cycle nor on a minimal critical path has slope $1$ under $\hat F$. \end{enumerate} \end{definition}
+is a disjoint union of trees, and the leaf vertices of each tree have the same image under $\hat F$. \item Any $F$-contracted edge that does not lie on the cycle nor on a minimal critical path has slope $1$ under $\hat F$. \end{enumerate} \end{definition}

 The examples/base cases discussed above are each cycle decomposing.

 In the process of adding non-minimal critical paths, it is more straightforward to do so if the path is ``very long'' -- we make this precise below.
 Recall that $A_1B_1$ is always a minimal critical path in our notation.